kiali/kiali/kiali_api.md

 | DesiredReplicas | int32 (formatted integer)| `int32` | ✓ | | Number of desired replicas defined by the user in the controller Spec | `2` |
 | HealthAnnotations | map of string| `map[string]string` |  | | HealthAnnotations |  |
 | IstioInjectionAnnotation | boolean| `bool` |  | | Define if Workload has an explicit Istio policy annotation
+Istio supports this as a label as well - this will be defined if the label is set, too.
+If both annotation and label are set, if any is false, injection is disabled.
 It's mapped as a pointer to show three values nil, true, false |  |
 | IstioReferences | [][IstioValidationKey](#istio-validation-key)| `[]*IstioValidationKey` |  | | Istio References |  |
 | IstioSidecar | boolean| `bool` | ✓ | | Define if Pods related to this Workload has an IstioSidecar deployed | `true` |